brandonmartinez/MM.Web.Mvc.Theming/README.md

 ## How does it work?

 Using ASP.NET's [VirtualPathProvider](http://msdn.microsoft.com/en-us/library/system.web.hosting.virtualpathprovider(v=vs.110).aspx), we override requested views, stylesheets, JavaScript, and images _if_ they exist in the theme's folder.
 If they don't exist, we default back to the top-level's file.
 This allows for building a cascading theme, where you only override the pieces that change.

+## How can I start using it?

+Add the following URL to Visual Studio's Package Manager: http://build.martinezmedia.net/guestAuth/app/nuget/v1/FeedService.svc/

+You'll now see MM.Web.Mvc.Theming (and any other MM packages) when using the Nuget package browser for projects or solutions.